JavaScript is disabled

 9.1 Good faith negotiations:

-Before taking any Court action, a party must use their best efforts to resolve any dispute under, or in connection with, the Agreement through good faith negotiations.
+Before taking any legal or Court action, a party must use their best efforts to resolve any dispute under, or in connection with, the Agreement through good faith negotiations.

 10 GENERAL PROVISIONS